 Tufts has a Green Fund that funds campus sustainability projects every year.
 Learn more here.

 The recycling, compost, waste diversion, and waste reduction programs at Tufts are a joint initiative between Facilities Services and the Office of Sustainability.
-For related inquiries and requests, please contact the Office of Sustainability staff at recycle@tufts.edu.
+For related inquiries and requests, please contact recycle@tufts.edu.

-Visit the Recycling at Tufts page of our Recycling and Waste website to learn about how to recycle at Tufts and in the state of Massachusetts.
+Visit the Recycling at Tufts page on Access Tufts to learn about how to recycle at Tufts and in the state of Massachusetts.

-Visit the Composting at Tufts page of our Recycling and Waste website to learn more about how to compost at Tufts.
+Visit the Composting at Tufts page on Access Tufts to learn more about how to compost at Tufts.

 Yes, some.
 The university gets most of its electricity from the grid, purchasing the energy from Direct Energy.
 Approximately 13.9% of Tufts electricity purchases are from renewable energy sources.
 More information on Tufts STARS (Sustainability Tracking, Assessment, & Rating System) renewable energy credit.